 (Compares with estimates)

-Net income attributable to the company fell to $353 million, or 66 cents per share, in the third quarter ended Sept.
-30 from $432 million, or 82 cents per share, a year earlier.
+The company reported a net income of $12 million, or 5 cents per share, in the quarter ended March 31, compared with a net loss of $619 million, or $2.65 per share, a year earlier.

 Net sales rose 14.9% to $3.51 billion, beating estimates of $3.40 billion.
 (Reporting by Sanjana Shivdas in Bengaluru; Editing by Amy Caren Daniel)